How To Create Dynamic Web Project Using Eclipse in 2025 [Step By Step Explanation]

 Instructions:

 This step ensures your project complies with licensing requirements.
-It lays the groundwork for successful integration of runtime environments and smooth deployment.
+It lays the groundwork for the successful integration of runtime environments and smooth deployment.

 Instructions: